 This means you’ll need to cancel hotel bookings last minute.

-Rather than losing out on that money, it's great to use a website like Booking.com that often offers free cancellations (sometimes even on the day you’re due to arrive!)
+Rather than losing out on that money, it's great to use a website like Booking.com or Airbnb, who (most of the time) offer free cancellations (sometimes even on the day you’re due to arrive!)

 This has proven really useful for us in last minute situations where circumstances have changed.